-Homemade low FODMAP granola recipe packed full of oats, quinoa, flax, pecans, banana chips and tangerine.
-Also gluten-free.
+Homemade low FODMAP granola recipe packed full of oats, seeds and walnuts for a healthy breakfast.
+Vegan and gluten-free

 Actually this breakfast and snack food is very popular in the US but not so much here in Europe.
-This is why my post starts today with Good Morning, Granola in Portuguese, a kind of wake up call to everybody (me included) to make homemade granola.
+This is why my post starts today with Good Morning, Granola, a kind of wake up call to everybody (me included) to make homemade granola.
 It is easy, nutricious and delicious!
 And the house smells so good after baking it!

-My low FODMAP Granola with citrus scents got me chained and bound, like in the Otis Redding song.
+My low FODMAP Granola got me chained and bound, like in the Otis Redding song.

 Ready to give it a try?

 And for more low FODMAP Breakfast ideas, check out my collection here.

 - 2 cups | 7oz | 200g rolled oats gluten free if intolerant

 - 1/2 cup | 1,75 oz | 50g walnuts